-In an industry that is built on human interaction and grounded in human connection, the role of mentorship is a topic that has seen an ever growing importance in the hospitality sector.
+In an industry that is built on human interaction and grounded in human connection, the role of mentorship is a topic that has seen ever-growing importance in the hospitality sector.

 As the vitality of mentors and mentees has increased, particularly during the coronavirus pandemic, the value of the mentor/mentee relationship within the hospitality sector is further explored and the question is raised of what is required to make this relationship successful?

 In this Thoughts on Thursday session, the reasoning and importance behind mentorship was investigated from a mentee perspective.
 Session attendees discussed how mentors can best support those early in their careers, the changing trajectory of a traditional career path and the importance of connectivity in the hospitality sector.